meteor/redis-livedata/README.md

 `redis-livedata` is a Meteor unipackage available on [Atmosphere](https://atmospherejs.com/package/redis-livedata).

-The goal of this package is to bring a full-stack reactivity support for Redis in Meteor applications.
-This includes data-sync, latency compensation combined with Meteor's plug'n'play packaging interface, ease of use and flexible permissions system.
+The goal of this package is to bring full-stack reactivity support for Redis in Meteor applications.
+This includes data-sync and latency-compensation, combined with Meteor's plug'n'play packaging interface, ease of use and flexible permissions system.